Richard Taittinger, President

 Based in New York since 2007, Richard F. Taittinger holds a Master’s from Christie’s Education New York, and has previously worked at Phillips de Pury (New York) and Almine Rech Gallery (Paris).
 In 2010, he founded the art consulting company Taittinger Fine Art, to advise art institutions and private collections on their acquisitions.
 Richard joined the Board of Residency Unlimited in 2014.
 In March 2015, Richard opened a 5,000 square foot gallery space at 154 Ludlow Street on the Lower East Side (New York).
 Richard Taittinger Gallery presents work by international mid-career and upcoming artists with significant international recognition.

-Nathalie Anglès is founder of and director at Residency Unlimited.
+Co-founder of and Executive Director at Residency Unlimited.

 Serge Marquie obtained his PHD from Harvard in Game Theory.
 He has been in banking for 20 years, in Europe and in the US.